plsuwu/plsuwu/src/content/posts/wannahusky-report.md

 The failure state bails out of the encryption function early (without dropping the ransom PNG).
-A Powershell script modifies the victim's desktop background to display a non-existent ransom PNG - a fallack, a solid black color, is set instead:
+A Powershell script modifies the victim's desktop background to display a non-existent ransom PNG - a fallback option (a solid black color) is set by the operating system in this instance:

 ![wannahusky-failure-state](/img/wannahusky-report/wannahusky-failure.webp)